ADVANCED TUTORIALS

 :project, :goal, and :area

-These commands allow you to associate an action with a project, goal, or area of focus.
+These commands let you link an action to a project, goal, or area of focus.

-In order to use them, you must first assign a one-word code to each element (project, goal, area) that you want to use in this way.
+To use them, first assign a one-word code to each element (project, goal, area) you intend to reference.
 Usually you’ll want to do it with the ones you use regularly.
-There is a code field for this in the project, goal, and area editors.
+You’ll find a code field in each project, goal, and area editors.

 For example, if you have a “Family and friends” Area of Focus with the code “family”, you can assign that area directly in the text like this: